contentful/b2b-demo/README.md

 This has been created to demonstrate the integration with SAP Commerce to deliver a modern B2B customer self-service portal.

 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) setup with App Router and TailwindCSS.
 It leverages [Material Tailwind](https://www.material-tailwind.com/) to showcase how easy it can be to connect to Experiences to react components, including react components imported from an outside system.

+From Contentful, the demo uses the [`SAP Connecter for SAP Commerce Cloud`](https://www.contentful.com/marketplace/sap-commerce-cloud-connector/) to connect products in SAP Commerce Cloud with content and [`AI Actions`](https://www.contentful.com/help/ai-actions/) to generating German translations for content.

 ## Getting Started